lshpaner/eda_toolkit/paper.md

 The transformed `age_boxcox` variable exhibits improved symmetry and reduced kurtosis, making it more suitable for statistical modeling and visualization.

-This transformation was applied using the `data_doctor()` function from the `eda_toolkit` library, which also produced visual diagnostics (KDE, histogram, and boxplot), computed summary statistics, and added a new column `age_boxcox` to preserve the transformed values.

-The function outputs distribution plots (KDE, histogram, boxplot) on the transformed scale, computes summary statistics, and calculates the interquartile range (IQR) for potential outlier detection.
-For this analysis, cutoff filtering was disabled, but the lower and upper bounds are shown for reference.

-A new column `age_boxcox` was added to the DataFrame to retain the transformed values without overwriting the original data.

 ```text